sodadata/docs/soda/setup-guide.md

 <br />

-#### Self-hosted agent <br />
+#### Self-hosted agent
 *Recommended*

-This setup enables a data or infrastructure engineer to deploy Soda Libary as an agent in a Kubernetes cluster within a cloud-services environment such as Google Cloud Platform, Azure, or AWS.
+This setup enables a data or infrastructure engineer to deploy Soda Library as an agent in a Kubernetes cluster within a cloud-services environment such as Google Cloud Platform, Azure, or AWS.

-The engineer can manage access to data sources while giving Soda Cloud end-users easy access to Soda check results and enabling to write their own checks for data quality.
+The engineer can manage access to data sources while giving Soda Cloud end-users easy access to Soda check results and enabling them to write their own checks for data quality.
 Users connect to data sources and write checks for data quality directly in the Soda Cloud user interface.

 Use this setup for:<br />
 ✅ **Self-serve data quality**: Empower data analysts and scientists to self-serve and write their own checks for data quality.
-See: [Self-serve data quality]({% link soda/quick-start-end-user.md %})<br />
+See: [Self-serve Soda]({% link soda/quick-start-end-user.md %})<br />
 ✅ **Data migration**: Migrate good-quality data from one data source to another.
-See: [Test during data migration]({% link soda/quick-start-migration.md %})<br />
+See: [Test before data migration]({% link soda/quick-start-migration.md %})<br />
 ✅ **Automated data monitoring**: Set up data profiling and automated data quality monitoring.
-See: [Automate data quality tests]({% link soda/quick-start-automate.md %})<br />
+See: [Automate monitoring]({% link soda/quick-start-automate.md %})<br />
 ✅ **Data catalog integration**: Integrate Soda with a data catalog such as Atlan, Alation, or Metaphor.
 See: [Integrate Soda]({% link soda/integrate-alation.md %})<br />

 Requirements: